ablodola/ablodola.github.io/_posts/2021-01-15-selaba-tips-number-one-en.md

 featured-image: /HERO-placeholder-posts.jpeg
 featured-image-alt: SELABA
 author: selaba
-title:  Selaba TIPS 1: taking your first steps
+title:  Taking your first steps on the internet
-date:   2021-01-04 14:00:05 +0700
+date:   2021-01-15 14:00:05 +0700
-permalink: selaba-tips-1
+permalink: selaba-tips-number-one
 categories: tips
 tag: first steps
 ---
 <br />
-It’s time to let go of the past and learn how to use the internet.
 If you are a creative of any kind today and you do not have a website or social media, then you might as well not exist.

 Don’t forget to read until the end for an extra bonus tip.